5 Big Holiday Cleaning Jobs Made Easy

 4. Scuffs/Marks on Painted Walls

-Here's how to clean painted walls: Dust the wall before cleaning, then dilute 1 ounce of Simple Green to 4 cups water to avoid affecting the paint on your walls.
-Spot test a small, hidden area before use.
-Then Spray the Simple Green solution directly onto the area, and allow the product to soak for a minute or so on heavy soils such as scuff marks or crayon.
+Then Spray the Simple Green solution directly onto the area and allow the product to soak for a minute or so on heavy soils such as scuff marks or crayon.
 Use a damp, clean non-abrasive cloth to remove dirt and grime, then wipe the walls completely.
-To finish, use a clean, non-abrasive cloth to wipe down oil-based gloss or semi-gloss walls for a streak-free surface.
-(This step is not necessary on latex.)

-Here's how to clean grout: First spray the grout with water to help the cleaner penetrate soils.
+Start by spraying grout with water to help the cleaner better penetrate soils.
 Then mix 1 oz.
-Simple Green to 1 cup of water in a spray bottle, and spray the area down.
-Allow a few seconds for it to penetrate the pores of your grout.
+Simple Green to 1 cup of water and spray the area down.
+Allow a few seconds for the solution to really get into the pores of your grout.
 Then use a toothbrush or soft bristled brush to scrub the dirty grout areas.